parthdesai0101/practice-submissions/README.md

 ## What is this?

-Practice coding solutions that I myself have implemented.
+Practice coding solutions that I myself have implemented in Python.
 This repository is automatically populated with your accepted (or all) solutions using the **GitHub Sync** feature.

 ---